krinkuto11/acestream-orchestrator/README.md

 # Requirements

- - Docker 24+ and docker:dind in compose.
+ - Docker 24+ and docker:dind in compose (or direct access to docker socket).

  - Python 3.12 in image.